timble/www.openpolice.be/_documentation/01-access.md

 ## Staging environment

-There is also a staging environment available **for testing**, every night the production environment is copied to staging.
+There is also a staging environment available, **for testing only**!
+Every night the production environment is copied to staging.

 Site: